-In the event of any of these issues above being recognised, information should be shared directly with the Designated Safeguarding Lead which may result in the situation being monitored and supported in Northwood Primary school or the pupil/s being referred to specific services.
+In the event of any of the above issues being recognised, information should be shared directly with the Designated Safeguarding Leads which will result in the situation being recorded, evaluated and support offered in school or the pupil/s being referred to specific services.

-This policy applies to Northwood Primary School's whole workforce.
+This policy applies to Hurworth Primary School's whole workforce.